nre-learning/nrelabs-curriculum/lessons/git-version-control/stage4/guide.md

 Even if you want your work to be merged to the `master` branch of the upstream repository, this will still work.
 All popular platforms like Github are perfectly capable of merging from a non-standard branch in your repository into the `master` branch on the upstream repository.

-For this changes, we'll just change the configured autonomous system number for the `vqfx1.txt` file in this repository.
+For this change, we'll just change the configured autonomous system number for the `vqfx1.txt` file in this repository.
 This is just an example though - feel free to make any change you want using `nano` or `vim`:

 ```
 sed -i s/64001/64010/ vqfx1.txt